- Access Croydon - privacy notice

 Your request for CCTV data

 You have the right to see CCTV images of yourself and be provided with a copy of the images.
 Make your request to email@example.com.

 As CCTV footage is only generally kept for a very limited time, you should make your request without delay.
 You should provide as much information as possible about when and where the image or images were captured (that is, the specific date, time, location and by providing photographs or maps where possible.

 Data protection law gives you a number of rights to control what personal information is used by us and how it is used by us.
-Additional information about your data rights is listed in the Council’s privacy notice on the Council’s website at www.croydon.gov.uk/privacy.
+Additional information about your data rights is listed in the council’s privacy notice at www.croydon.gov.uk/privacy.

 If you have any questions or concerns about the way we collect, store or use your personal information, contact in the first instance firstname.lastname@example.org

 For independent advice about data protection issues, you can contact the Information Commissioner’s Office (ICO) at www.ico.org.uk.